Affordable housing using CSEB

 Over 28% of Nepal’s population lives in poverty, mostly in rural areas, while 35% of youth are not in employment, education or training (ILO, 2017), forcing many to migrate in search of work.

-We support rural entrepreneurs, who are mostly from disadvantaged groups, to produce eco-friendly bricks and build disaster resilient houses.
-They invest in the machine, set-up and materials and we provide training, quality assurance and long-term support.
+We support rural entrepreneurs to produce Eco-bricks and build disaster resilient houses.
+They invest in the machine and we provide training, quality assurance and long-term support.
 Each micro-enterprise acts as a sustainable economic engine in the community, creating jobs, building homes and driving resilience.

 Impact per year